 Next, subtract your band measurement from the bust measurement you found above.
 Each inch of difference between those two numbers is a cup size (i.e. if the difference is 2 inches, you’re a B cup; if it’s 4 inches, you’re a D cup).

 And if you haven’t already guessed, figuring out your bra size is as simple as combining the number of your bust measurement (34, for example) with your cup size.

 Keeping your arms and body relaxed, slip the measuring tape around the smallest part of your waist.
 Not sure where that is?
 Try bending to the side, noting the point at which your body folds.

 To Measure Your Hips…

 Find and measure the widest part of your hips, noting that it can be at a different spot for every body shape (yours might be above your hip bones, while your BFFs might be below).

 Slip into a pair of your best-fitting pants or jeans, then use a measuring tape to find the distance from your crotch to the hem on the pant, going down the inside of your leg.
 Don’t forget: The inseam will vary based on the type of pant you’re wearing (i.e. ankle pants will have a different inseam than floor-sweeping flared jeans).

 Check out our super-detailed size chart (ranging in sizes from XS to 3X) to figure out which size is best suited to your measurement—it works for everything from shirt, dress, and jacket sizing to fitness legging, and sports bra sizing.
-Once you’ve determined your measurements, all that’s left to do is order one our Style or Fitness Edits and let your stylist know your sizes when filling out your personalized quiz.
+Once you’ve determined your measurements, all that’s left to do is order one our Style or Active Edits and let your stylist know your sizes when filling out your personalized quiz.